Code-Institute-Submissions/hangman-86/README.md

 The player continues guessing until they complete the word correctly, winning the game, or until all lives are lost and they are hung, signifying their loss.
 For either outcome, an end of game message will appear incorporating the name the player entered at the beginning.
-The player will then have the opportunity to play again if they choose, with a different random word.
+The players will then have the opportunity to play again if they choose, with a different random word.

 ## Features